ValentinMargraf/run2survive_schedules/README.md

 # Code for paper: "RunAndSchedule2Survive: Algorithm Scheduling Based on Run2Survive"

 This repository contains code for the paper "RunAndSchedule2Survive: Algorithm Scheduling Based on Run2Survive".
-We leverage Run2Survive runtime distributions to construct algorithm schedules.
+This code leverages Run2Survive runtime distributions to construct algorithm schedules.

 ## Abstract